 The Foundation invests in medical education, research and policy development in Georgia.
 It focuses on improvements to health access and outcomes, particularly for low-income and underserved populations.
 Learn more >

 The Foundation supports the state’s private colleges and public research institutions.
 It also invests in systemic improvements to K-12 public education and occasionally supports select independent schools in metro Atlanta.
 Learn more >

 The Foundation’s environmental giving is focused on the Joseph W. Jones Ecological Research Center.
-It also makes grants for Atlanta parks and green spaces, land conservation projects in partnership with the State of Georgia, and environmental education.
+It also makes grants for Atlanta parks and green spaces and land conservation projects in partnership with the State of Georgia.
 Learn more >

 The Foundation invests at the state level in initiatives to improve the quality of life of Georgia’s children and their families.
 It also supports well-established, Atlanta-based child welfare and youth development organizations as well as adult and family services.
 Learn more >